Does your posture make you look and feel older?

 What is good posture?

-In fact, your bones were designed to “stack” so that you can use the least amount of effort possible to hold yourself up.
+In fact, your spine is designed to “stack” so that you can use the least amount of effort possible to hold yourself up, keeping you feeling young and energized.

 Many people try to fix their posture by squeezing the muscles between their shoulder blades or doing chin tucks but neither of these will lead to good posture, and are actually a hindrance to getting there.